 Developing the Musician’s Portfolio.
 In this course, students will work on developing all of the aspects of a musician’s portfolio under professor's close guidance.
 The participants will create their own biographies, learn about cultivating a professional image both on and off stage, have headshots taken and receive audio and video recordings of performances.
 Students will learn about creating a digital portfolio and website.
 The students will leave the class with a working digital portfolio, including headshots, recordings, and biographies.

 *NEW! - The Entrepreneurial Musician.
-This course taught by Prof. Jessica Sherer will focus on practical ways to make a living as a self-starting musician and will cover such topics as: Finding Your Niche, Establishing and Running a Private Studio, Start Your Own Business, Marketing for Musicians, Resume/CV/Graduate School Applications, Music as a Tool for Social Change.
+This course will focus on practical ways to make a living as a self-starting musician and will cover such topics as: Finding Your Niche, Establishing and Running a Private Studio, Start Your Own Business, Marketing for Musicians, Resume/CV/Graduate School Applications, Music as a Tool for Social Change.

 Orfeo’s Health Program includes Body Mapping, Yoga classes and a new course, Psychology of Performance (see our Health Program page).

-2) If you are a performing student, you will receive a notification from us to email your Concert Repertoire Request in early spring.
+3) If you are a performing student, you will need to email your Concert Repertoire Request in early spring.

 3) Notifications of orchestral repertoire, soloists, and chamber music groups are e-mailed to each performing participant six or more weeks before the start of festival.
 All student concert appearances are subject to faculty approval and at the discretion of the festival organizers.
 Chamber music groups will start performances after several days of rehearsals.
 Everyone has to arrive with their parts learned and ready for rehearsal immediately.